We take the protection of Intellectual Property very seriously at crowdspring.

 7. Fail to include a comment explaining the availability and/or cost of the domain if the project requires an exact domain.

 8. Fail to provide any explanation to the thought process behind the name.
+The description field must not be blank.

 9. Try to sell a domain owned by the creative to the client for additional funds greater than the award amount.